-- Be sympathetic.

-- Tell the child/young person that.

-- they did right to tell you,

-- you are taking the information seriously,

-- it was not his/her fault,

-- say that you must share this information with Healthwatch employees but that this is important so they can be protected,

-- reassure them that they will be supported.

-- Report it to the DSLs, or a deputy at the earliest opportunity.

-- Write down what was said by the person disclosing, noting dates and time, as above.

-- Sign and date your report including the time disclosure was made and the time notes were written.
+- they did right to tell you, - > you are taking the information seriously, - it was not his/her fault, - say that you must share this information with Healthwatch employees but that this is important so they can be protected, - > reassure them that they will be protected and supported. - Report to a manager immediately. - Write down what was said by the person disclosing, noting dates and time, as above. - Sign and date your report including the time disclosure was made and the time notes were written.